This is a story about how one thing led to another.

 My takeaway was that you could pretty much make fabric dyes from anything that ever stained your clothes, aprons, or dish towels while you cooked.

 Two months later, Easter 2018, was the year I went a little cuckoo with the egg dyes.
-I poked through my kitchen spices, vegetable bins, backyard gardens (found daffodils and forsythia), and the grocery store, looking for foods and flowers I could potentially use to make dyes.
+I poked through my kitchen spices, vegetable bins, backyard garden (found daffodils and forsythia), and the grocery store, looking for foods and flowers I could potentially use to make dyes.
 In the end, I chose pomegranates, dark grapes, blueberries, tomatoes, cranberry juice, red cabbage, spinach, turmeric, yellow and red onion skins, paprika, apple skins, used coffee grounds, daffodils, forsythia, and tulips.

 I was all in.

 Crazy as this all seems, I got into the zone on this project.
 I laid down a long sheet of brown paper and filled fifteen bowls with food and flower samples, some of which I had pre-cooked.
+I couldn’t cook them all because I didn’t have enough pots or time.

 I filled each bowl with boiling water and let the materials meld for a few hours.
-Afterward, I mashed the materials together in each bowl, heated them in the microwave, and strained out the pulp.
+Afterward, I mashed the plant materials in each bowl, heated them in the microwave, and strained out the pulp.

 I added hot, medium-sized, hard-boiled, white eggs into the strained warm liquid and let them sit for a while longer.

 While I used the dyes for eggs, in my head I was thinking about how they might dye fabric.
-I could see how some of the colors in the swatch below could be created from all the colorful dyes I had made over the years.
+I could see how some of the colors in the swatch below could be created from the colorful dyes I had made over the years.

 Making Dye from Indigo Plants

 Today, I signed up for a class at Hill & Hollow Farm in Breeding, KY, to learn how; how to harvest indigo leaves and create dye.
 When I went to sign up for the class, I realized I had bought my first indigo plants from Hill and Hollow at their booth at the Nashville Farmers Market.
-I started with four plants and those plants self-seeded to create the plot I have now.
+I started with four plants and those plants have self-seeded to create the plot I have now.
 It was an omen.
 Stay tuned for that post.

 Working on this Shibori project with Tallu sealed the learning-how-to-make-indigo-dye deal for me.
 Once the fabric squares are sewn together for a quilt, a group wedding gift, I will write a post.